-Graduate with an array of skills that employers—both inside and outside the arts—demand and that are essential for our knowledge economy that values collaboration, creative problem solving, communication skills, and flexibility.
+Theatre at UFV integrates performance studies and creative practice across all our courses and activities, giving you the opportunity to hone your technical and performance abilities, develop transferable skills, and think critically about your artistic practice.
+Graduate with the skills that employers—both inside and outside the arts—demand and that are essential for our knowledge economy that values collaboration, creative problem solving, communication skills, and flexibility.

-Theatre students typically pursue careers in the creative and performing arts, and in education, although many of our students also find satisfying work in diverse fields, including criminal justice, health care, and business.
+Theatre students typically pursue careers in the performing arts, including theatre and film, and in creative industries or digital media, although many of our students work in diverse fields, including education, criminal justice, health care, and business.

 Join a supportive community